-A new research has discovered that artificial intelligence has learned to imitate the human brain: but if there is one thing it still does not know how to do better than us, that is to play Pong.
+An new research has discovered that artificial intelligence has learned to imitate the human brain: but if there is one thing it still does not know how to do better than us, that is playing Pong.

 It seems that the skill in this game is strong enough to be ingrained in our brain cells.
 Literally!
 Take a look if you don't believe it.